 Beginning at a tender age, one of the most difficult feelings to contend with is the nebulous one of being left out of the mainstream.
 And the cut seems unkindest of all when it happens to older people who by dint of design or sometimes their own mounting challenges in seeing, hearing, and getting around are made to feel like strangers in their own front yards.
 And yet that is exactly what is happening to many seniors in the U.S. and around the world.

-One of the first and largest studies to address the growing challenge of making communities compatible for seniors was launched more than a decade ago, in 2005 — an ambitious worldwide effort spurred by the World Health Organization (WHO).
+One of the first and largest studies to address the growing challenge of making communities compatible for seniors was launched almost two decades ago, in 2005 — an ambitious worldwide effort spurred by the World Health Organization (WHO).

 The initiative helped identify eight key areas that communities must address to become more age-friendly: